FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Shaders/README.md

 #### There are test effects that perform a correction calculation.
 Apparently, this correction may not or otherwise be applied to Linux & Mac systems.
 If you would like to help find a solution for these special cases, then install the [current test effect and report on your results.](https://www.lwks.com/index.php?option=com_kunena&func=view&catid=7&id=179224&Itemid=81)

+Many effects name the assigned variable with "xy", or xy with a number.
+Instead of xy is also uv usual.